arsalhuda24/MLOps-Realtime-Trajectory-Prediction/README.md

 We develop a LSTM autoencoder model.
 The historical motion is encoded into a low dimentional subspace through LSTM encoder and future motion is predicted by a LSTM decoder layer.

 - LSTM Autoencoder
-- Social General Adversarial Network (TODO)
+- Social GAN (TODO)
-- Graph Neural Network (TODO)
+- Spatio Temporal Graph Neural Network- STGCNN (TODO)

 ## Deployment
 - Flask App